This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 See Triple Data Encryption Algorithm.

-The third generation of wireless technology.
+In mobile computing, the third generation of wireless technology.
 Multimedia 3G networks transmit wireless data up to 2 megabits per second, making possible the integration of voice, data and video.
-See also streaming.
+See also Enhanced Data Rates for GSM Evolution, High-Speed Packet Access, streaming.

 See third-generation language.